thebioengineer/TidyX/README.md

 ### Description

 The goal of TidyX is to explain how R code works.
-We are focusing on submissions to the #TidyTuesday Project to help promote the great work being done there.
+We are focusing on explaining topics either we find interesting or submissions from our viewers.
+Historically we explained how submissions to the #TidyTuesday Project worked to help promote the great work being done there.

 In this repository, you will find copies of the code we've explained, and the code we wrote to show the concept on a new dataset.